wikimatze/vimfiles/keymappings.md

 - **/\<<word>** - matching only words which starts with <word>
 - **/\<<word>\>** - matching only the word which stands alone with <word> - no other words in front or after the word
+- **%s/.../<options>** - will start the substitute function
+    - with range: 1,5s/this/that/g - will replace this through that in lines 1-5
+    - /g - will replace all matchings at a line
+    - /c - makes prompt for each replacement
+    - /e - no finding a match is no error

 # Edit